Kajsa Bergström

 Kajsa Magdalena Bergström (born 3 January 1981) is a Swedish curler.
 The younger sister of curler Anna Le Moine, she has skipped for the club Sveg CK for the past two years.

-Bergström played on the Swedish team in the 2009 Mount Titlis World Women's Curling Championship and was selected as the alternate for the Swedish women's curling team at the 2010 Vancouver Olympic Games.
+Bergström played on the Swedish team in the 2009 Mount Titlis World Women's Curling Championship and was the alternate for the gold-medal winning Swedish women's curling team at the 2010 Vancouver Olympic Games.